Introduction

 Dying

 Someone who has fallen into hard-crit.
-Will slowly die without medical intervention, and can not heal themselves.
+Will slowly die without medical intervention and can not heal themselves.
 Can generally be brought back to combat status quickly.
 Kits and Pills will work quickly on them.
 During high intensity combat situations, these can be high priority targets as they can quickly get back into the fight.
 Remember to give them Tramadol or Oxycodone.

 If you have no time to heal the dying, consider quickly giving them an Inaprovaline and the appropriate healing chem, either Bicard or Kelo, this will at minimum keep them alive and slowly heal them while you are preoccupied.